 How large should kitchen pendants be?

-The larger the kitchen island is and the higher the ceiling is, the larger you can go and vice versa.
-Just avoid going smaller than 10″ if you have a small island and low ceilings.
+With a larger island and a higher ceiling, the larger you can go and vice versa.
+Just avoid going smaller than 10″ if you have a smaller island and lower ceilings.

-I love the look of statement pendants so I went extra large in my open concept kitchen that has 10 foot ceilings.
-I chose pendants that were oversized but don’t block the view with their open design.
-Their size would have been overwhelming if they had been a heavier or closed design.
-You can see my pendant lighting here.
+I love the look of statement pendants so I went extra large in my open concept kitchen that has 10 foot ceilings and an 8 foot kitchen island.
+I chose extra large pendants for big impact, but they don’t block the view because of their open design.
+The size would have been overwhelming if they had been a heavier or closed style.

 Wall sconces.